-- an awning fascia sign that does not project above or below the fascia of the awning to which it is attached, and has a height of not less than 2m above ground level; - a building fascia sign that does not project above or below the fascia of the building, and does not project horizontally more than 200mm from the vertical face of the fascia: - c. a painted wall sign; - d. a wall sign that does not project above the top of the wall to which it is attached; or - e. a wall mural sign; - (d) in the Local Business Zone, General Business Zone or Central Business Zone the setback from a frontage is: - i. equal to or more than the relevant Acceptable Solution frontage setback for the relevant zone; and - ii. not less than that the relevant Acceptable Solution frontage setback of any applicable specific area plan; - (e) in the Village Zone, Urban Mixed-Use Zone, Commercial Zone, Community Purpose Zone or Recreation Zone the setback from a frontage is: - not less than the relevant Acceptable Solution frontage setback for the relevant zone; and - ii. not less than the Acceptable Solution frontage setback of any applicable specific area plan; - (f) the side and rear setback is not less than the relevant Acceptable Solution side or rear setback for the relevant zone or any applicable specific area plan; - (g) the height of the structure for a bag drop refund point or container refund machine is not more than 5m; - (h) the area of each structure is not more than: - i.
+- an awning fascia sign that does not project above or below the fascia of the awning to which it is attached, and has a height of not less than 2m above ground level; - a building fascia sign that does not project above or below the fascia of the building and does not project horizontally more than 200mm from the vertical face of the fascia: - c. a painted wall sign; - d. a wall sign that does not project above the top of the wall to which it is attached; or - e. a wall mural sign; - (d) in the Local Business Zone, General Business Zone or Central Business Zone, the setback from a frontage is: - i. equal to or more than the relevant Acceptable Solution frontage setback for the relevant zone; and - ii. not less than the relevant Acceptable Solution frontage setback of any applicable specific area plan; - (e) in the Village Zone, Urban Mixed-Use Zone, Commercial Zone, Community Purpose Zone or Recreation Zone, the setback from a frontage is not less than 2m; - (f) the side and rear setback is not less than the relevant zone or an applicable specific area plan Acceptable Solution for side and rear setbacks; - (g) the height of the structure for a bag drop refund point or a container refund machine is not more than 3m; - (h) the area of each structure is not more than: - i.
 20m2 for the bag drop refund point; or - ii.
-60m2 for the container refund machine; - (i) the container refund machine operates within the same hours of operation as the existing business on the site, unless 7.14.2 (I) is applicable; - (j) the location of the container refund point satisfies the requirements in the acceptable solutions for C2.6.2, C2.6.3, C2.6.4, C2.6.5 and C2.6.6; - (k) the Local Historic Heritage Code does not require a permit for use or development; and - (I) use of a bag drop refund point or a container refund machine within 50m of a General Residential Zone, Inner Residential Zone, or Low Density Residential Zone must have: - i. hours of operation: within the hours of: - a.
+60m2 for the container refund machine; - (i) the container refund machine operates within the hours of operation of a co-located business on the site, unless 7.14.2 (I) is applicable; - (j) the location of the container refund point satisfies the requirements in the acceptable solutions for C2.6.2, C2.6.3, C2.6.4, C2.6.5 and C2.6.6; - (k) the Local Historic Heritage Code does not require a permit for the use or development; and - (I) use of a bag drop refund point or a container refund machine within 50m of a General Residential Zone, Inner Residential Zone or Low Density Residential Zone: - i. operates within the following hours of operation: - a.
 7.00am to 9.00pm Monday to Saturday; and - b.
-8.00am to 9.00pm on Sundays and public holidays; or - c. operation of the co-located business, whichever is the lesser;
+8.00am to 9.00pm on Sundays and public holidays; or - c. alternatively within the hours of operation of a co-located business; - ii. operates external lighting, excluding any security lighting, only within the hours of 6.00am to 11.00pm;

-- ii. external lighting that does not operate within the hours of 11.00pm to 6.00am, excluding any security lighting; and - iii. service vehicles for the container refund point that operate within the hours of: - a.
+- iii. baffles any security lighting so that direct light does not extend into adjoining lots in a General Residential Zone, Inner Residential Zone or Low Density Residential Zone; and - iv. is serviced by commercial vehicles for the container refund point within the hours of: - a.
 7.00am to 9.00pm Monday to Saturday; and - b.
-8.00am to 9.00pm Sunday and public holidays. - 7.14.3 No other provisions in this planning scheme apply to a use or development in accordance with subclause 7.14.2. - 7.14.4 There is no requirement to provide car parking spaces for container refund points approved under subclauses 7.14.1 or 7.14.2. - 7.14.5 A container refund point granted a permit under subclauses 7.14.1 or 7.14.2 can include a condition relating to maintaining the tidiness of the container refund point and pedestrian safety.
+8.00am to 9.00pm Sunday and public holidays. - 7.14.3 No other provisions in this planning scheme apply to a use or development that complies with subclause 7.14.2. - 7.14.4 There is no requirement to provide car parking spaces for container refund points approved under subclauses 7.14.1 or 7.14.2. - 7.14.5 A permit granted under subclauses 7.14.1 or 7.14.2 may include conditions relating to maintaining the tidiness of the container refund point or pedestrian safety.